trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/positionpaper/index.md

 ### Control

 Last but not least, the proof-of-work system puts the miners, not the stakeholders, in charge.
 Forks for instance require the consent of a majority of the miners.
-This poses a potential conflict of interest: a majority of miners could decide to hold the blockchain hostage until stakeholders consent to a protocol fork increasing the mining rewards; more generally, they will hold onto the hugely wasteful system that empowers them longer than is economically beneficial for users.
+This poses a potential conflict of interest: a majority of miners could decide to hold the blockchain hostage until stakeholders consent to a protocol fork increasing the mining rewards; more generally, they will hold on to the hugely wasteful system that empowers them longer than is economically beneficial for users.

 ## Smart Contracts

 Though Bitcoin does allow for smart contracts, most of its opcodes have been historically disabled and the possibilities are limited.
-Ethereum introduced a smart contract system with some critical differences: their scripting language is Turing complete and they substitute stateful accounts to Bitcoin’s unspent outputs.
+Ethereum introduced a smart contract system with some critical differences: their scripting language is Turing complete and they substitute stateful accounts for Bitcoin’s unspent outputs.

 While emphasis has been put on the Turing complete aspect of the language, the second property is by far the most interesting and powerful of the two.
 In Bitcoin, an output can be thought of as having only two states: spent and unspent.
 In Ethereum, accounts \(protected by a key\) hold a balance, a contract code and a data store.
 The state of an account’s storage can be mutated by making a transaction towards this account.
 The transaction specifies an amount and the parameters passed to the contract code.